Swatarcommon/Swatarcommon/README.md

 ### Hi there, I'm Nikita👋
-## I'm Developer and Meme_lov3r from Belarus.
+## I'm dev from Belarus.
 Graduated from BSTU in 2021!

 🦍I’m currently working at PerfectPlay.